 If you are a Anchorage resident that is unaffected by the any of that stuff but still have chapped lips, it may due to dehydration, regular contact with lips from smoking, chewing, etc., spicy food, or poorly-fitted dental appliances.

-Here are some tips Dr. Henrie, Dr. Marchant, Dr. Bragiel & Dr. Madsen have for healing your cracked lips:
+Here are some tips Dr. Henrie, Dr. Marchant and Dr. Bragiel have for healing your cracked lips:

 - Stay hydrated!
 Drink 8-10 glasses of water per day and be aware of anything else you drink that will dehydrate you, such as alcohol